Theetawee/DJ_WAANVERSE_AUTH/docs/configuration.md

 !!! warning "Important"

     Each value specified in the configuration must correspond to an existing field in the accounts model.
 For instance, if `AUTH_METHODS` includes `["username", "email", "phone_number"]`, the accounts model must contain fields for `username`, `email`, and `phone_number`.
 Failure to do so will result in errors during authentication.

+!!! warning "Important"

+    `username` and `email` are mandatory fields in the accounts model and email verification is required out of the box with no available setting to disable it.

 ### MFA_RECOVERY_CODES_COUNT